 Planning to visit the Vatican but unsure what famous artwork you should see?
 Don’t worry, we have run 10s of thousands of Vatican tours which makes us Vatican experts.
 Here is what we believe are the most famous paintings that you absolutely positively should not miss when visiting the Vatican

-The 17 Most Famous Paintings At The Vatican
+Top 17 Paintings You Should See At The Vatican

 Art is about emotion.
 It is an artist unleashing their innermost thoughts and feelings onto canvas for all to witness.
 It is such a powerful act, that many have been criticized, scrutinized, and even killed just for doing the act.

 However, few actually see it, and even fewer understand.
 If you look at a painting and don’t feel anything, that is because you haven’t heard its story.
 This is the very reason we recommend guided tours.

 If you hear the story and don’t get chills, then it is not great artwork.
 Its purpose is to inspire emotion.
 You don’t have to have a strong art background to appreciate art.
 It definitely helps, but it is not essential.